-The objective of Senet is to move your pieces off the board by moving them in a zigzag pattern to the 30th square.
-Egyptians used four flat sticks that were dark on one side and light on the other.
-Depending on how the sticks landed, you could "roll" a 1, 2, 3, 4, or 6.
-If you roll a 1, 4, or 6, you get another turn.
-Your goal is to move all your pieces off the board.
+The objective of Senet is to move your pieces off of the board by moving them in a zigzag pattern to the 30th square.
+Egyptians used four flat sticks, often made out of reeds, that were dark on one side and light on the other.
+Depending on the way in which these sticks landed, you could "roll" a 1, 2, 3, 4, or 6.
+If you rolled a 1, 4, or 6, you'd get another turn.
+The ultimate goal, of course, is to move all of your pieces off of the board.

 - You can't land on your own pieces.

 - You can land on an opponent's piece and switch it with your previous position if they aren't on a safe square, don't have more than 2 pieces in the same row, or is they're next to each other.

 - Aside from the multiple blank squares, there're unsafe squares in which you can't swap out pieces, and there're danger squares which place you back on a previous row.

 Thanks to its simple construction and rule book, you can easily play Senet today.
 In fact, there're multiple different online programs where you can play Senet against a CPU or other players from around the world.